nialov/actions.nix/README.md

 functionality I need for minimizing action code repetition across my own various projects.

 The aim is to be minimal and allow free-form configuration by users instead of trying to generate it using logic in this project.
-Main purpose of this project is to write action logic in `nix` rather than `yaml`.
-The opportunities opened by using `nix` are mainly left for users to exploit.
+Main purpose of this project is to enable writing action logic in `nix` rather than `yaml`.
+The opportunities opened by using `nix` are then mainly left for users to exploit.